-This layered taco dip recipe is an easy-to-make appetizer that everyone will love.
-This dip contains all your favorite Mexican flavors and pairs perfectly with tortilla chips.
+This gluten-free chip dip contains all your favorite Mexican flavors and pairs perfectly with tortilla chips.

 Jump to: